aryanpawar5655-svg/girlfriends-day-website/README.md

-# A special message for Minahil 💗
+# A special message for Prakrati 💗

 A tiny hand-built one-page site: no build step, no dependencies, just `index.html`, `styles.css`, `script.js`.
 Works locally by double-clicking `index.html` or hosted on GitHub Pages.